TasteNFT/tastedex-docs/get-started/connection-guide.md

 ![](../.gitbook/assets/image%20\(90\).png)

-1. On the list of BSC DApps, you'll find PancakeSwap links.
-Click a **PancakeSwap** link.
+1. On the list of BSC DApps, you'll find TasteDEX links.
+Click a **TasteDEX** link.

 ![](../.gitbook/assets/image%20\(92\).png)

 {% hint style="warning" %}
-Make sure you don't choose the "PancakeSwap data analysis" option.
+Make sure you don't choose the "TasteDEX data analysis" option.
 If you do, you will not be able to connect.
 {% endhint %}

-1. Your browser will open a PancakeSwap tab and attempt to connect to Token Pocket.
+1. Your browser will open a TasteDEX tab and attempt to connect to Token Pocket.

 {% hint style="warning" %}
 You will not be able to use both MetaMask and TokenPocket connecting through the same web browser.
 Make sure you use a web browser without MetaMask plugin installed if you're using TokenPocket on your desktop computer.